ThomasVon2021/blikvm/package/kvmd-oled/readme.md

 systemctl enable kvmd-oled
 ```

-4、if you want to see the fan work status
+4、if you want to see the oled work status
 ```
 systemctl status kvmd-oled
 ```